mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl }}/images/computer_science/big-o.png" height="80%" width="80%">
 </center>

-In computer terms, these two considerations can be reframed as **_the amount of data_** being processed, and **_the machine being using._** When comparing how well data structures perform some operation $-$ like storing new data or retrieving a requested element $-$ we want a metric that quantifies how performance scales with the amount of data, independent of what machine we use.
+In computer terms, these two considerations can be reframed as **_the amount of data_** being processed, and **_the machine being using._** When comparing how well data structures perform some operation $-$ like storing new data or retrieving a requested element $-$ **we want a metric that quantifies how performance scales with the amount of data, independent of what machine we use.**

 To do this, we can turn to [**Big O notation**](https://en.wikipedia.org/wiki/Big_O_notation), denoted as $O(&sdot;)$.
 Big O is a measure of the "worst-case" efficiency, an upper bound on how long it would take to accomplish a task (or how much memory it would require, which we won't cover here).
 Searching for an element in an unsorted list is $O(n)$, for example, because in the worst case, you have to search the entire list.

 Here's another example of an operation with $O(n)$ time complexity.
-Displaying every element in a Python `list` takes more time depending on how many elements there are in the list.
-Specifically, the time it takes _grows linearly_: if you double the number of elements, you double the time to print all the elements.
+Printing every element in a Python list takes more time depending on how many elements there are in the list.
+Specifically, the time it takes _grows linearly_: if you double the number of elements, you double the time to display all elements.

 {% include header-python.html %}
 ```python